 Is that Kathy Navien with Christine and Jimmy?
 Hannie is in the background.

 When we first started taking Irish dancing lessons with Mary Flynn, we each bought a notebook - Mary would type out each step for us and we would tape it into the notebook so we could practice at home.
 I've included some of the steps - there were reels, jigs, and hornpipes.
-In later years we would learn set dances - 3 hand reel, 8 hand reel, King of the Fairies, the Blackbird - I loved the set dances even though we never practiced enough - we would write the steps on our hands or one dancer, who had practiced and remember the order, would call out the step to the rest of us.
+In later years we would learn set dances - 3 hand reel, 8 hand reel, King of the Fairies, the Blackbird - I loved the set dances even though we never practiced enough - we would write the steps on our hands or one dancer, who had practiced and remembered the order, would call out the steps to the rest of us.

 I've included some of the steps that are left in this notebook in case anyone wants to try them!